ddterm/gnome-shell-extension-ddterm/docs/BUILD.md

 `./run-in-podman.sh`.
 You want the extension installed on your host system, not in the container.

+You could run `make install` under `sudo` to install the package system-wide (to `/usr/share/gnome-shell/extensions`):

+    $ sudo make install

+However, `sudo` installation is not recommended.
+Instead, you should build and use OS-specific packages (`.deb`, `.rpm`). `make DESTDIR=... install` should work fine in DEB and RPM build scripts.

+There are explicit targets for system-wide and user installation:

+    $ make user-install
+    $ sudo make system-install

+`make install` just switches between them according to the current uid.

 ## 6.2.
 Restart GNOME Shell

 Described in [INSTALL.md - step 3](INSTALL.md#3-restart-gnome-shell).